Second Trimester Fatigue in Pregnancy After 35: What the Research Says

 • Second trimester fatigue is common and does not affect everyone in the same way—individual experiences vary considerably.

-• Contributing factors include cardiovascular changes, increased blood volume, sleep disruption, and potentially iron-deficiency anemia.
+• Contributing factors include cardiovascular changes, increased blood volume, sleep disruption, and potentially iron-deficiency anemia or thyroid dysfunction.

-• Women over 35 may have additional factors that influence energy levels, though research specifically comparing age groups is limited.
+• Women over 35 may have additional factors that influence energy levels, including pre-existing sleep differences, thyroid function, and the cumulative demands of a full life alongside pregnancy.

-• Supportive approaches—rest, balanced nutrition, and appropriate gentle activity—are broadly evidence-informed, though always best tailored to individual pregnancies.
+• Supportive approaches—rest, balanced nutrition, prenatal vitamin adequacy, and appropriate gentle activity—are broadly evidence-informed, though always best tailored to individual pregnancies.

-• Fatigue accompanied by shortness of breath, pallor, or mood concerns warrants prompt discussion with your healthcare provider.
+• Fatigue accompanied by shortness of breath, pallor, mood concerns, or thyroid-related symptoms warrants prompt discussion with your healthcare provider.

 Medical Disclaimer